olap4j/olap4j/README.txt

 1. Unzip olap4j-<version>-src.zip.

-2. Update buildOnJdk.[sh|bat].

-   If you are building on a Linux/Unix/Whatever machine, you only need to create symlinks to /usr/lib/jvm/${jdkVersion} where jdkVersion is one of 1.5, 1.6 or 1.7.

-   If you are building on a Windows system, including Cygwin users, edit the Batch file and set the properties JAVA_HOME_1* to the paths of the corresponding JVM installation paths.
-You can also set these variables in your system environment.
+2. Make sure that you are running JDK 1.7, the JAVA_HOME variable is set, and $JAVA_HOME/bin is on your path.

 3. Run a test build: $ ant clean-all dist

 Writing a simple program
 ------------------------

 You can now write and run a simple program against olap4j.
-For example, under Java 6,
+For example, under Java 1.6 or later,

         import org.olap4j.*;
         import org.olap4j.metadata.Member;